Scholarship for teaching English learners and dual language students

-Referred to as TEAMS (Teachers Educating All Multilingual Students), this program provides you the opportunity to take a leadership role and make a positive difference in the lives of emergent bilingual students.
+This program provides you the opportunity to take a leadership role and make a positive difference in the lives of emergent bilingual students.

+Current in-service and pre-service teachers are eligible to earn their ESOL endorsement and/or Dual Language Specialization.
 As TEAMS participants, you will all learn together as a group, referred to as a TEAMS “cohort”.

-Focus on ELs, not tuition
+Focus on ELs, Not Tuition

-Learn from renowned faculty
+Learn from Renowned Faculty

 Courses are developed and taught by faculty members in OSU's College of Education.

-Network with like-minded peers
+Network with Like-minded Peers

 Share common challenges and strategies with other pre-service teachers and other educators from around the state.